msolorio/workout_app/README.md

 Session data does not need to be stored on the server
 - Implementation is completely stateless

+- token expires in 24 hours

 Security issues
-- Store in HTTPOnly cookie - inaccessible by JavaScript, XSS attacks
+- Store in HttpOnly cookie - inaccessible by JavaScript, XSS attacks
+- Cookie and token expires in 24 hours
+- revokes the HttpOnly cookie serverside when user logs out
+- Uses HTTPS for app

 - do not store sensitive data in the token
 - do not allow it to be valid longer than necessary

+Future
+- sanitize user inputs

  -->